Tahfimul/SDGFall22/README.md

   Below are descriptions of the functions that are part of this file:</br>

   * FixedUpdate() - Responsible for setting the two front wheel colliders' steering angles of the truck.
 Also, sets the motor torque of all the wheel colliders of the truck.
 Also, keeps track of forward, backward, right, left events.
+Also keeps track of the sensors that are on all sides of the truck.

   * UpdateMeshesPositions() - Sets the position and rotation of each tyremesh with respect to the current position and rotation of each WheelCollider.